spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 ## Permissions

 Permissions determine the type of operations allowed on a resource.
-Permissions can be defined in the following format, `resourceKey.operation`.
+Permissions can be defined in the format `resourceKey.operation`.
 The resource key is the resource type, and the operation is the action that can be performed on the resource.
 For example, `cluster.create` allows the role to create a cluster.
 Permissions are assigned to roles.